 Background

 In support of the Government of Canada’s (GC) Cloud First Strategy, new approaches for the delivery of digital services are increasingly reliant on secure technologies.
 As the reliance on digital services increases, so does the exposure to cyber threats.
 These threats have rapidly evolved in sophistication and disguise, resulting in the compromise of entire information technology (IT) and communications infrastructure and leading to unusable systems and loss of data and information.
-I turn, this has hindered, or in some cases, completely shut down operations.
+In turn, this has hindered, or in some cases, completely shut down operations.
 The GC must continue to strengthen its IT and cybersecurity posture to minimize this exposure.

 The SCED project was identified by the IT Security Tripartite (ITST) — SSC, Communications Security Establishment (CSE) and Treasury Board Secretariat (TBS) – Office of the Chief Information Officer (TBS-OCIO) — to address the risk of exposure.
 The project will help the GC maintain its visibility of the information stored, processed and transmitted when using cloud-based services.
 Once implemented, the new service will support a target-state cloud architecture that provides the GC with an adaptive and resilient environment supported by CSE defensive services.
 The SCED project will focus on maintaining the current security posture for: